Radio Frequency Fingerprinting via Deep Learning: Challenges and Opportunities: Preliminaries on DL-based RFF

 \section{Preliminaries on DL-based RFF}

 \ac{RFF} techniques identify wireless devices based on their unique signal characteristics.
 As shown in Fig.~\ref{fig:RFF_Concept}, \ac{RF} devices emit unique waveforms in the radio spectrum due to manufacturing imperfections in various components, e.g., digital-to-analog converters, mixers, power amplifiers, antennas, etc. Once captured by a receiver, these signals can be represented in various formats and then processed by a \ac{DL} model to identify and extract subtle variations per device.
 These imperceptible variations inherent to each signal constitute the signature of the device and serve as the foundation for authentication.
-The process of designing and implementing \ac{DL}-based \ac{RFF} systems typically involves three essential phases: (i) {\em data collection and pre-processing}, (ii) {\em training}, and finally (iii) {\em deployment} (see Fig.~\ref{fig:workflow}).
-Figure~\ref{fig:taxonomy} summarizes the identified challenges and their connection with the \ac{RFF} phases.
+The process of designing and implementing \ac{DL}-based \ac{RFF} systems typically involves three essential phases, known as the \ac{DL} pipeline: (i) {\em data collection and pre-processing}, (ii) {\em training}, and finally (iii) {\em deployment} (see Fig.~\ref{fig:workflow}).

 {\bf Data collection and Pre-processing.} \ac{RF} signals emitted by wireless devices within a monitored environment are captured and stored as In-phase (I) and Quadrature (Q) samples.
 This format preserves information about the amplitude and phase distortions.
-After acquisition, the acquired data are prepared for model training through a series of preprocessing techniques, including, but not limited to, feature selection, data augmentation, normalization, and noise removal.
-In the context of the \ac{RFF} building pipeline, data preprocessing is particularly critical given that data are collected from the wireless channel, where \ac{RF} signals might experience significant distortion due to phenomena such as multipath propagation, interference, shadowing, and fading.
+After acquisition, the acquired data are prepared for model training through a series of preprocessing techniques, including, e.g., feature selection, data augmentation, normalization, and noise removal.
+In the context of the \ac{RFF} building pipeline, data preprocessing is particularly critical given that data are collected from the wireless channel, where \ac{RF} signals might experience significant unpredictable and time-varying distortion due to phenomena such as multipath propagation, interference, shadowing, and fading.